 Write a little about yourself.
 Just a paragraph will do.

-reading language arts teacher and a softball coach, I absolutely
+reading language arts teacher and a girl's basketball and softball

 I enjoy movies (indy, docu-dramas, documentaries, comedies are all